Zaprešić: Economy

 Due to its accessible location with favorable conditions for expansion, and a very high net migration, and population growth rates (estimated to be 29 persons per 1,000 per year), Zaprešić is expecting an economic boom.
 Despite the 2008 financial crisis that affected many cities in Croatia, including the capital, the town operates without loans and expects a yearly budget increase in the range of 20 to 30 percent.
-The tertiary sector is dominant with mainly retailing, and hospitality, and a smaller presence of tourism, as well as souvenir manufacturing and financial services.
+The tertiary sector is dominant with mainly retailing, and hospitality, and a smaller presence of tourism, as well as souvenir manufacturing and financial and business services.

 The secondary sector is also present with ceramic industry (Inker - as of 2006 part of Roca), metalworking (Karbon Nova, Lanac, and Unija metali) and chemical industry (Messer Croatia plin, Montkemija).
 The primary sector mainly consists of agriculture, and is expected to continue shrinking.
 There are currently 3040 ha of arable land for agricultural use, but the town's general urban plan anticipates an economic shift will lower the amount of agricultural use to 930 ha by 2015, thus speeding the process of suburbanization started by the expansion of Zagreb.
 The future of Zaprešić's economy is seen in the development of small, and mid-sized businesses, tourism, and food-related industries.
 The town's income tax rate is 12 percent.
 The town's budget in 2008 amounted to HRK 198 million.

-The West Gate Shopping Center is a shopping mall planned to create a major job demand in the Zaprešić region.
-Located next to the Krapina River and A2 motorway, the center serves 2.3 million residents in the Zagreb region.
+The West Gate Shopping Center is a shopping mall located next to the Krapina River and A2 motorway, the center serves 2.3 million residents in the Zagreb region.
 It is also the largest in the Zagreb metropolitan area with 100000 m2 of gross leasable area.
 Construction started in late 2007.
 It was opened in October 2009.